UST-QuAntiL/qiskit-service/README.md

   It it normalized between 0 and 1, where 1 would mean that the two histograms are the same.
   Therefore it is a useful metric to judge the quality of the quantum computer's result.

-The reponse also includes the counts of simulator and quantum computer as well as the size of the transpiled circuit and a boolean whether the benchmark can be considered successful.
+The reponse also includes the counts of simulator and quantum computer as well as the size of the transpiled circuit.
-A benchmark is considered successful if the histogram intersection gives a value greater than 0.9.

 `GET /qiskit-service/api/v1.0/analysis`